 A yacht charter in Trogir, one of the sailing hotspots, is the only way to complete your sailing holiday Croatia.
 Surrounded by the sea, it is the perfect city to visit during your boat holiday in Croatia.

 With a yacht charter in Trogir you can appreciate this city which lies on the southern part of the Adriatic coast in the region of Split, and has one of the longest tourism traditions in Croatia due to its historical heritage and impressive natural beauty.
 As part of your yacht charter in Trogir, you will enjoy both sailing in the clear, blue water and anchoring your charter boat in one of the well-maintained ports to take a look at the city.

-However, the main reason a yacht charter in Trogir is so popular is because of the city´s marvellous beaches, beautiful waters, and spectacular landscape.
+The main reason a yacht charter in Trogir is so popular is due to the city´s marvellous beaches, beautiful waters, and spectacular landscape.

 There are a variety of travel options to help you start off your yacht charter in Trogir in the most comfortable way possible.

 The closest airport to Trogir is Split Airport (SPU), which is approximately 5 km from the centre of Trogir.
 A direct bus (local line 37) leaving the airport every 20-30 minutes, as well as many shuttle buses, connect the airport to the Trogir Bus Station.
 The journey to the bus station takes 10 minutes.
 The proximity of the airport to Trogir makes going by a taxi another good option.

 Daily buses from major Croatian cities (Zagreb, Rijeka, Zadar, Sibenik, Split and Dubrovnik) run to Trogir several times a day, a convenient travel option to reach your yacht charter in Trogir.
 The nearest bus station with connections to international bus lines is in Split, located just 30 km east of Trogir.